 Check it out: Refuge Restrooms - because everyone deserves a safe place to go.
 (An app, created by a Trans woman, which will help you find public toilets that are safe for Trans and gender-nonconforming people to use in cities around the world.)

 There's a lot of offensive stuff about Queer folks, and particularly Trans people, that floats around - especially on the Internet.
 I think it's about time that we worked to clarify what's offensive and what's not, so there's less grey area, less ignorance, and thus fewer excuses for being offensive.
 So anyway, click here for some clarifications.
-Also, feel free to e-mail me with any additions.
+Also, feel free to contact me with any additions.